pamlane/streamsx.documentation/docs/beamrunner/objstor.md

 ---
 layout: docs
-title:  Using the IBM Cloud Object Storage service with IBM Streams Runner for Apache Beam
+title:  FileStreamSample sample application for IBM Streams Runner for Apache Beam
 navtitle: Using IBM Cloud Object Storage
 description:  You can use the IBM® Streams Runner for Apache Beam `FileStreamSample` sample application to learn how to use IBM Cloud object storage for file input and output.
 weight:  10
 published: true
 tag: beam
 prev:
-  file: io
+  file: wordcount
-  title: I/O options
+  title: WordCount sample app
 next:
   file: messagehub
-  title: Using IBM Cloud Message Hub
+  title: I/O sample apps
 ---

 You can use the IBM® Streams Runner for Apache Beam `FileStreamSample` sample application to learn how to use IBM Cloud object storage for file input and output.